fluxequalsrad/fluxequalsrad/README.md

 ## Hi, I'm Simon 👋

+##### About Me
 I've spent the last decade working in data analysis and business intelligence where I've produced reporting and insights for financial institutions.
-Having completed a Masters of Applied Data Science, this profile serves as a central hub for my personal projects and those completed for friends.
+Having completed a Masters of Applied Data Science, this profile serves as a central hub for my personal projects and those I've completed for friends.

+Click [here](https://fluxequalsrad.github.io) to view my portfolio.

+##
-**Languages:** SQL, Python, R
+**Languages:**
+Python, R, SQL

+**Tools:**
-**Tools:** BI Tools (Yellowfin, Tableau)
+BI Tools (Yellowfin, Tableau)
 Data Visualisation (Matplotlib, plotly, ggplot2, Shiny)

-Click [here](https://fluxequalsrad.github.io) to view my portfolio.

 <!--
 **fluxequalsrad/fluxequalsrad** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.